kent-map/kent/20c/20c-sassoon-biography.md

 #

 Siegfried Sassoon (1886-1967) is one of the most widely read poets of the First World War alongside his friend and protégé [Wilfred Owen](/20c/20c-owen-biography).
-His best-known works are the punchy, satirical poems in which he delivers biting judgements about incompetent generals, hypocritical clerics, jingoistic journalists and uncaring civilians.
-In all of those poems, he writes in the voice of a soldier speaking, as it were, from the front.
+His best-known works are the punchy, satirical poems in which he delivers biting judgements about incompetent generals, hypocritical clerics, jingoistic journalists and uncaring civilians.[^ref1]  In all of those poems, he writes in the voice of a soldier speaking, as it were, from the front.
 However, his greatest war poem is set not in the trenches but at his home in the High Weald of Kent.
 The home is Weirleigh, a Victorian neo-Gothic mansion on the edge of the village of Matfield.
 The poem is ‘Repression of War Experience’.

 Sassoon was born at Weirleigh in 1886 and lived there throughout his childhood.
 When he dropped out of university in 1907, he returned there and began to write his first serious poetry.
 Once in uniform, he stayed at Weirleigh during periods of leave.
 ‘Repression of War Experience’ was written during one such period in the summer of 1917.
 In the preceding year, he had gained a reputation for reckless acts of courage.
 His exploits earned him the Military Cross in 1916, but they were also a symptom of growing mental distress.
 The young man he loved, David Thomas, had been killed in action.
 He suffered grief and despair.
 In his diary, he wrote: ‘There is no tenderness left in me; only bitter resentment . . .
 For the soldier is no longer a noble figure; he is merely a writhing insect among this ghastly folly of destruction.’